sudeep71/RNA_Seq_Tutorial/docs/08_mapping_reads_with_tophat.rst

 	module load TopHat2/2.0.12

-Now to run Tophat2:

-Now to check that we are in the same dir
+Before we run Tophat, check that we are in our working dir

 ::